tanrax/notion-to-joplin/README.md

+# Import Notion to Joplin

-# This script is used to convert a Notion export to a Joplin import (MD - Markdown directory).
+Simple script to convert a Notion export to a Joplin import (MD - Markdown directory).

 ## Requirements